Hearty, subtly sweet, with the pop of fresh juicy blueberries, these Blueberry Oat Slice Bars are a tasty and handy way to get your day on the go!

 How Long Can I Store Them For?

-These blueberry oat bars stay good in the freezer for up to 3 months.
+These blueberry breakfast oat bars stay good in the freezer for up to 3 months.
 Just make sure you cut them first.
-Place on a silicon or parchment paper and freeze them individually for 2 hours.
+Place them on a silicone or parchment paper and freeze them individually for 2 hours.